robin-thomas/zenith/README.md

 ## What it does

-Zenith is a decentralized advertising platform that connects advertisers and publishers, eliminating the need for middlemen.
+Zenith is a decentralized advertising platform that connects advertisers and publishers through smart contracts, eliminating the need for middlemen.

 ### Advertisers